EduardSergeev/monad-memo/README.md

 evalFibmSTVE n = runST $ VE.startEvalVectorMemo (fibm n)
 ```

-## Performance of different `MonadCache`'s:
+## Performance of different `MonadCache`'s

 The difference in performance for different `MonadCache`'s with Fibonacci function is demonstrated by [this criterion test](benchmark/Main.hs).
 The test runs memoized Fibonacci function using the following caches:
 * default Map-based
 * State-based with Data.IntMap
 * array and unboxed array based (Array and UArray)
 * vector, unsafe vector and expandable vector (both boxed and unboxed vectors)

 ![summary](benchmark/results/fib_memo.png)

 Full report can be [found here](http://htmlpreview.github.com/?https://github.com/EduardSergeev/monad-memo/blob/dev/benchmark/results/fib_memo.html).

 ## Custom mutable cache

 It is also possible to use a mutable container as a `MonadCache` not defined here.
 For example if we wish to use mutable hash-table from [hashtables package](http://hackage.haskell.org/package/hashtables) we can do so with the following code:

 ```haskell
 {-# LANGUAGE MultiParamTypeClasses, TypeSynonymInstances, FlexibleInstances #-}